-You can customize the self-evaluation setting for certain activities (Activities and App Settings, page 34).
+Before you can evaluate an activity, you must enable the self-evaluation setting on your epix watch (Activities and App Settings, page 32).

-- 1 After you complete an activity, select Save (Stopping an Activity, page 6). - 2 Select a number that corresponds with your perceived effort. - NOTE: You can select >> to skip the self evaluation. - 3 Select how you felt during the activity.
+- 1 After you complete an activity, select Save (Stopping an Activity, page 6). - 2 Select a number that corresponds with your perceived effort.

+NOTE: You can select $\gg$ to skip the self evaluation.

+3 Select how you felt during the activity.